RESTAURANT WORKERS RELIEF PROGRAM

 In partnership with @makersmark, we have turned restaurants across the country into relief centers with local chefs for any restaurant worker who has been laid off or has had a significant reduction in hours and/or pay.
 We are offering help for those in need of food and supplies.
 Each night, we will pack hundreds of to-go meals that people can come to pick up and take home.

 SOUTHERN RESTAURANTS FOR RACIAL JUSTICE

-We’re hosting a South-wide bake sale on August 29 — the Southern Restaurants for Racial Justice has partnered with The LEE Initiative to create a pandemic emergency relief fund to support Black-owned restaurants in the South.
+We’re hosting South-wide bake sales in partnership with the Southern Restaurants for Racial Justice.
+SRRJ has partnered with The LEE Initiative to create a pandemic emergency relief fund to support Black-owned restaurants in the South.
 Each participating business donates 10-15 large format items at $40 – or can donate a percentage of their sales.

 MCATEE COMMUNITY KITCHEN

 The LEE Initiative announces McAtee Community Kitchen, opening Monday, June 15 to provide family meals, groceries, supplies, and ongoing opportunities to families in need across Louisville’s West End, Shelby Park, and Smoketown neighborhoods.
 Chef Nikkia Rhodes will lead McAtee Community Kitchen, in partnership with the existing efforts of Children Shouldn’t Hunger, an organization aimed at building community and ending youth hunger.